pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 ![](assets/img/1.png)

-### CONGRATULATION !! you are ready for the last part of this lab : Add ip address into SecureX blocking feeds.
+### CONGRATULATION !! you are ready for the last part of this lab :

+## Demo Part 3 - Add ip address into SecureX blocking feeds.

 You have probably noticed that IP addresses observables are listed in the webex team alert message.
 And they are clickables.